-When Sexual Misconduct occurs, all USG community members are strongly encouraged to report it promptly through the procedures outlined in this Policy.
-This Policy aims to ensure uniformity throughout the USG in reporting and addressing sexual misconduct.
+When Sexual Misconduct does occur, all members of the USG community are strongly encouraged to report it promptly through the procedures outlined in this Policy.
+The purpose of this Policy is to ensure uniformity throughout the USG in reporting and addressing Sexual Misconduct.
 This Policy applies to all members of the USG community.
-This Policy is not intended to infringe or restrict rights guaranteed by the United States Constitution, including free speech under the First Amendment or the due process clauses of the Fifth and Fourteenth Amendments.
+This Policy is not intended to infringe or restrict rights guaranteed by the United States Constitution including free speech under the First Amendment, or the due process clauses of Fifth and Fourteenth Amendments.